helrond/clbsj.org/_posts/2023-11-30-review-of-guerrilla-gospel-by-bob-ekblad.md

 This book, I believe gives us a powerful, revolutionary, justice making, liberative, spiritual and loving instruction for how to deeply love God and to love and serve all God's children.
 I encourage everyone to read and enjoy this insightful, stimulating, and powerful call to deepen, transform and excite your Bible reading and ministry.

-Purchase Guerrilla Gospel at https://bobekblad.com/store/
+Purchase _Guerilla Gospel_ at https://bobekblad.com/store/

 _This mini-review was written by Laura Gottwald, CLBSJ Board Member and wife of the late Dr. Norman Gottwald, for the CLBSJ 2023 Read-a-thon._